 While doing the technique you will experience a lot of emotions with different intensity levels.
 I will warn you here that it can be very painful sometimes and the emotions usually get very very intense the minute you focus on them.
 Here, I encourage you to really keep going and allow the pain to come up and stay present with it.
 It usually gets very intense before it starts to fade away.

-It’s not enough to work on one belief, trauma, thought or desire once.
-Often, you have to work on these things for a couple of days in multiple session to really set yourself free.
+It’s not enough to work on one belief, trauma thought, or desire once.
+Often, you have to work on these things for a couple of days in multiple sessions to really set yourself free.

 How you know when you are done

 And usually, when the mind lets you know you are done, you are not done, so keep going.
-The basic rule of thumb for knowing when you are done with letting go is when you feel total body, mind and spirit peace.
+The basic rule of thumb for knowing when you are done with letting go is when you feel total body, mind, and spiritual peace.
 Here are some more hints to help you know when you are done:

 - You know when you successfully let go of something when you no longer think about the thing.